Biden announces 'historic' deal — but still must win votes

 However, another, Joe Manchin of West Virginia, was less committal: “This is all in the hands of the House right now."

-The two Democrats have almost single-handedly reduced the size and scope of their party’s big vision.
+The two Democrats have almost single-handedly reduced the size and scope of their party’s big vision, and are crucial to sealing the deal.

+Republicans remain overwhelmingly opposed, forcing Biden to rely on the Democrats' narrow majority in Congress with no votes to spare in the Senate and few in the House.

 Taking form after months of negotiations, Biden's emerging bill would still be among the most sweeping of its kind in a generation, modeled on New Deal and Great Society programs.
 The White House calls it the largest-ever investment in climate change and the biggest improvement to the nation’s healthcare system in more than a decade.